halso/Vaider/Documents/Prds/VaiderPrd.md

   1. **Install & Enable**

-     1. Coder adds the Vaider extension/CLI to the project.
+     1. Coder adds the Vaider extension/CLI to the project (details to be added in Technical Spec)
      2. Coder provides a paid Google API key for Gemini 1.5 Pro (e.g., in a local `.env` file ignored by Git, or exported as `GOOGLE_API_KEY`).
-     3. Configures Cursor so the Agent can invoke Vaider APIs.
+     3. Coder configures Cursor so the Agent can invoke Vaider APIs.
-     4. Adds and configures the `VaiderRules` file (supplied in Vaider docs) that instructs when to use the Vaider API—for example, whenever Playwright UI tests are run.
+     4. Coder adds and configures the `VaiderRules` file (supplied in Vaider docs) that instructs the Agent when to use the Vaider API — for example, whenever Playwright UI tests are run.
   2. **Test Creation & Execution**

      1. When the Agent writes Playwright GUI tests it records a video of the whole test (e.g., `test-output/test-abc/test-abc.mp4`).